Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Appendix

 \subsubsection{Price volatility}

 The price volatility was evaluated under both ramping and congestion constraints.
-Fig.~\ref{fig:Network_PriceSTD} shows that the average price standard deviation table under strict (A), relaxed (E), and unconstrained (H) ramping limit scenarios.
+Fig.~\ref{fig:Network_PriceSTD} shows that the average price standard deviation table under strict (A), relaxed (C), and unconstrained (E) ramping limit scenarios.
 The price standard deviation in the table was averaged over the 24-hour period whereas the two figures below are the hourly average price standard deviation.

 The same conclusions as in the single node case held.
 For the most part, TLMP appeared to be the least volatile among pricing schemes evaluated in this paper.